 - Employees may enter a Modern Apprenticeship from the age of 16.
 There is no upper age limit. - The Modern Apprenticeship is designed to attract high quality people to the industry.
 Achievement of academic qualifications is one way of assessing the suitability of applicants.
-However it should be stressed that no persons should be deterred from applying for a Modern Apprenticeship because of a lack of formal educational qualifications.
-As well as traditional qualifications such as Standard Grades and Highers, employers should also be aware of newer vocational qualifications or vocational activity undertaken out with an academic institutions, such as volunteering activity. - The following factors may also influence the selection process: - performance during a formal interview process - references - relevant work experience - trial observation period. - Employers should be aware of the nature, relevance and quality of foreign qualifications and make appropriate allowances concerning entry requirements. - In order to promote and maintain the high status of the Modern Apprenticeship within the industry all literature distributed for recruitment purposes should emphasise the high standards of achievement expected of the candidate. - Employers may wish to contact the SSC or the Issuing Authority for advice and guidance on recruitment and selection.
+However, it should be stressed that no persons should be deterred from applying for a Modern Apprenticeship because of a lack of formal educational qualifications.
+As well as traditional qualifications such as Standard Grades and Highers, employers should also be aware of newer vocational qualifications or vocational activity undertaken out with an academic institutions, such as volunteering activity. - The following factors may also influence the selection process: - performance during a formal interview process - references - relevant work experience - trial observation period. - Employers should be aware of the nature, relevance and quality of foreign qualifications and make appropriate allowances concerning entry requirements. - In order to promote and maintain the high status of the Modern Apprenticeship within the industry all literature distributed for recruitment purposes should emphasise the high standards of achievement expected of the candidate. - Employers may wish to contact the SSC for advice and guidance on recruitment and selection.

-There are no formal entry requirements however the learner must be employed in a suitable logistics role in order to gain the experience and knowledge required for the MA in addition to:
+There are no formal entry requirements however, the learner must be employed in a suitable logistics role in order to gain the experience and knowledge required for the MA in addition to:

-- Be prepared to undertake off-the-job training - Be able to acquire the broad range of skills, knowledge and understanding required in the modern apprenticeship - Be competent to complete the SCQF Level 5 SVQ - Have a positive attitude towards learning - Show initiative - Be able to communicate with a variety of people
+- Be prepared to undertake off-the-job training - Be able to acquire the broad range of skills, knowledge and understanding required in the modern apprenticeship - Be competent to complete the SVQ at SCQF Level 6 - Have a positive attitude towards learning - Show initiative - Be able to communicate with a variety of people

-For Apprentices starting on the Driving Goods Vehicles routes only:
+For Apprentices starting on the Driving Goods Vehicles routes only

-- Apprentices undertaking the driving route within this framework will have to pass a medical examination in order to apply for provisional entitlement - Apprentices following the driving routes within this framework will drive vans and will need to undergo training and achieve the driving licence which is appropriate for the type of vehicle which they are driving.
-If the apprentice is aged 18, they should hold or be working towards their Driver CPC training prior to commencing the apprenticeship in order to achieve the correct licence category - Vehicles up to 3.5 tonnes require a car Category B licence - Vans from 3.5 to 7.5 tonnes require a Category C1 licence.
+- Apprentices undertaking the driving goods vehicle route within this framework will have to pass a medical examination in order to apply for provisional entitlement - Apprentices following the driving goods vehicle route within this framework will drive vans or large goods vehicles and will need to undergo training and achieve the correct category on their full driving licence which is appropriate for the type of vehicle which they are driving.
+If the apprentice is aged 18, they should hold or be working towards their Driver CPC training prior to commencing the apprenticeship in order to achieve the correct licence category - Vehicles up to 3.5 tonnes require a car (Category B) licence. - Vans from 3.5 to 7.5 tonnes require a Category C1 licence. - Rigid vehicles over 7.5 tonnes require a Category C licence - Articulated vehicles over 7.5 tonnes require a C + E licence.